Generalized Redundant Calibration of Radio Interferometers: Numerical implementation

 There are thus 6 additional degrees of freedom per each dish: 2 for pointing error, 2 for geometry error and 2 for overall gain.
 Even with $M=1$, each beam is described by 9 complex numbers (i.e. 18 degrees of freedom) so there is reasonable hope that the description is sufficient.
 However, on purpose, we decided to consider the types of errors that are not perfectly reproducible by our model to asses its flexibility.
-Had we instead decided to model dish imperfections as bird droppings 1/9th the size of the dish, our model would be guaranteed to perform better.
+Had we instead decided to model dish imperfections as \pa{random deviations the size of a pixel on our $(2M+1)^2$ grid, say as dirt 1/9th the size of our dish for $M=1$}, our model would be guaranteed to perform better \pa{ compared to redundant calibration.}